danialza/TodoList/README.md

 # todolist

-A simplre to do list in Flutter.
+A simple to do list in Flutter.

 ## Getting Started